kostajh/sublime-taskwarrior/README.md

 # Sublime Taskwarrior

-A plugin for ST2 to view, modify and add tasks with [Taskwarrior](http://www.taskwarrior.org).
+A plugin for Sublime Text 2 to view, modify and add tasks with [Taskwarrior](http://www.taskwarrior.org).

 When viewing tasks, tasks are organized by project as well as a "View all tasks" item.
 Select a task to complete, modify, or delete it.